baturkacamak/baturkacamak/README.md

-# Batur Kacamak 😎
+# Hi 👋

-Hi 👋, I'm Batur Kacamak and I'm a senior software developer currently living in Norway.
+I'm Batur Kacamak and I'm a senior software developer currently living in Norway.
 I have more than 25 years of experience in web development.

 ## Projects 💻